-- 237. Plaintiffs re-allege and incorporate herein by reference all paragraphs as if alleged herein. - 238.
-Article I, Paragraph 3 of the New Jersey Constitution guarantees the free exercise of religion. - 239.
-Defendants' actions as alleged herein violate Plaintiffs' right to free exercise of religion. - 240.
-Defendants have violated Plaintiffs' rights under the Free Exercise clause by imposing a substantial burden upon the exercise of Plaintiffs' religion.
+- 237.292.
+Plaintiffs re-allege and incorporate herein by reference all paragraphs as if alleged herein. - 238.293.
+Article I, Paragraph 3 of the New Jersey Constitution guarantees the free exercise of religion. - 239.294.
+Defendants' actions as alleged herein violate Plaintiffs' right to free exercise of religion. - 240.295.
+Defendants have violated Plaintiffs' rights under the Free Exercise clause by imposing a substantial burden upon the exercise of Plaintiffs' religion. - 296.
+Defendants also rezoned the property while this litigation is pending to imposed additional, previously not required requirements upon Plaintiffs.